Warwickshire: Local government

 Like most English shire counties, Warwickshire has a two-tier local government of a county council, and five districts each having a district or borough council.
 These districts are: North Warwickshire, Nuneaton and Bedworth, Rugby, Stratford, and Warwick (see map).
 The county and district councils are responsible for providing different services.

 Atherstone is the headquarters of the North Warwickshire district, Nuneaton is headquarters of the Nuneaton and Bedworth District and Leamington Spa is the headquarters of the Warwick district.

 Warwickshire County Council, based in Warwick is elected every four years.
 The election on 6 May 2021 resulted in a Conservative majority.
 The county council operates a cabinet-style council.
-The county council is made of 57 councillors, who decide upon the budget and appoints the council leader.
+The county council is made up of 57 councillors, who decide upon the budget and appoint the council leader.
 The council leader selects 8 councillors and together they form the cabinet.
 The Leader assigns portfolios on which cabinet members make decisions.
 Key decisions are made by the whole cabinet while others are made only by the portfolio holders for relevant areas.

 In addition many small towns and villages have their own town council or parish council as the most local tier of local government.

 Warwickshire is policed by the Warwickshire Police.
 The force is governed by the elected Warwickshire Police and Crime Commissioner.

-Proposed local government reorganisation
+Future

-In August 2020 Warwickshire County Council put forward proposals for the five district and borough councils in the county to be abolished and replaced with a single county-wide unitary authority.
-This prompted a backlash from the district and borough councils who commissioned their own report, which argued in favour of Warwickshire being split into two unitary authorities, one for the north of the county, covering the current districts of North Warwickshire, Nuneaton and Bedworth and Rugby, and one for the south of the county, covering Warwick and Stratford districts.
-In September 2020, it was agreed that both proposals would be sent for consideration to the Secretary of State for Housing, Communities and Local Government.
+In July 2026, the UK Government announced that it intends to reorganise Warwickshire into two unitary authority areas by April 2028.
+The county will be divided north-south, with the northern area combining the current districts of North Warwickshire, Nuneaton, and Rugby, to form a new North Warwickshire unitary authority, and the southern area combining Warwick and Stratford-on-Avon to form a new South Warwickshire unitary authority.
+Elections to the new unitary councils will take place in May 2027.